-During this reconnecting time period, they were also experiencing a great transition due to the passing of their their long time executive director, Fernando Salicrupt.
-It was very evident to me that TallerBoricua had an enormous potential to build upon on, if they were to fully utilize their creative capital that consisted of a 40 year old archival collection of original prints and multiple reproductions in their dormant archives.
-This was a win-win opportunity not only for their own sustenance but also for the many artists and printers who would deservedly benefit from such a venture.
+Despite their long progressive history, they were experiencing funding reductions that impacted their ability to keep up with the growing need of their online presence.
+It was evident that Taller Boricua had enormous potential to build upon on, so I contracted with them and dedicated my initial focus to fully utilize their untapped creative capital that consisted of a 40 year old archival collection of original prints and multiple fine art reproductions in their dormant archives.
+This was a win-win opportunity not only for their own sustenance but also for the many related artists and their families who would deservedly benefit from such a exposure.

 The NuMuse Gallery is now in the process of expanding the Taller Boricua’s on line presence with an expansions into the global marketplace.
 “The Store at Taller Boricua” is currently under construction and we are aiming for an opening in October 2017.

 What is clear in these times of economic stagnation and social decline is that businesses, humanitarian organizations, non-profits and local governments that wish to remain relevantly useful and profitable need to re-calibrate their development and investing efforts into higher purpose initiatives that will attract proactive individuals willing to aligning and support these emerging socially and conscious raising values.